pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 }
 ```

 > Note: The data collection assocation (DCRA) needs to be in same region as the Event Hub while the workspace and its DCE and DCR can be in a dfferent region.
-If possible, place the Event Hub in same region as the workspace to avoid cross-region data transfer. <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#supported-regions>
+If possible, place the Event Hub in same region as the workspace to avoid cross-region data transfer.
+{: .prompt-warning}
+> Be also sure to consider the regions currently supported while this feature is in preview: <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#supported-regions>
 {: .prompt-warning}

 ## 🔑5 Assign event hub receiver permission to DCR managed identity (role assignment)